 Impressions are everything – investors’ perception of your team when you are with them is what matters.
 We’ve fixed many pitch disasters with extensive video coaching.Help Me With Better Investor Presentations

-Investors get frustrated by presenters who avoid, second-guess or provide scrambled answers to simple questions.
+Investors get frustrated by presenters who avoid, second-guess or provide scrambled answers to questions.
 Remember, it is their job to ask questions and be critical.
-We recommend that you be as prepared for the Q&A session as you are for the fundraising presentation itself.
+We recommend that you prepare yourself for the Q&A session as much as you do for the fundraising presentation itself.

 Fundraising presentations are the ultimate first impressions test.
 And like all first impressions, it’s a one-time deal – there are no second chances.
 So it makes sense to prepare for what you’re walking into by doing your homework.